frmrgr/html5renderer/README.md

 A good programming skill in HTML5 and PHP is required for using it, usage of an IDE (e.g NetBeans, Zend Studio) is recommended.

-Licence: [GNU GPL](http://www.gnu.org/copyleft/gpl.html), see also README.txt
+Licence: [GNU GPL](http://www.gnu.org/copyleft/gpl.html), see also README.md

 Usage